Michiel1990/r-wallstreetbots/setup/2_raspberri-pi-applications.md

 # install both dbt-core and the PostgreSQL adapter
 python -m pip install dbt-core dbt-postgres

-# move to the required dbt folder (where we will store all models) and initiliaze a project
-cd /home/michielsmulders/git-projects/r-wallstreetbots/dbt
-dbt init

 # deactivate the dbt venv
 deactivate
 ```